UA-Carpentries-Workshops/2019-02-23-Tucson/index.md

   Library Carpentry
   {% endif %}
   workshop,
   you will need access to the software described below.
+Unless you prepare your laptop as described below you will be unable to follow along.
-  In addition, you will need an up-to-date web browser.
+  In addition, you will need an up-to-date web browser, we recommend Firefox, Chrome or Safari as Internet Explorer/Edge can be buggy.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+<em>Should you encounter issues</em> while installing the software below, please look for a solution in our
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+If even this does not help, please get in touch with us at <a href='mailto:{{email}}'>{{email}}</a> and we will attempt to provide a solution.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}